patrik1970/slim-tracking-api/README.md

 Swagger will run in the browser.<br/>

-Congratulation you have a working and running webapi!!!!
+Congratulation you have a working and running webapi !!!!